Right Arrow

 Root Causes & Impact:

-Struck-by and caught-between events make up 37.5% of the most severe injuries—including crushing, amputations, and fatalities (Source: OSHA Rail Transportation Injury Data Analysis).
+Struck-by and caught-between events are a major source of severe injuries—including crushing, amputations, and fatalities.
 These typically occur during switching, loading, or maintenance when workers are in proximity to moving equipment.
 Common contributors include poor communication, lack of spotters, and complacency during routine tasks (Source: SOFA Working Group).

 How video intelligence helps:

 Video analytics can detect when workers are in unsafe zones or too close to moving equipment.
-Real-time alerts can prompt operators or supervisors to intervene before an incident occurs.
-Video review also helps teams analyze near-misses and adjust protocols accordingly.
+Real-time alerts can prompt operators or supervisors to intervene and avert an incident.
+Video review also helps teams analyze incidents and adjust protocols accordingly.

 Scenario: